3a1b2c3/SkippingStones/README.md

 Here is a nice 2d version of the simulation: https://www.glowscript.org/#/user/B06902117/folder/Public/program/FinalProject

 Esc Key to interrupt current run.
+Mouse down drag to configure the stonefor run

 ## TODOs:
 * Fix the physics currently using a dummy

+* Sprite text and raycasting for selection does not work well together

 * I want to use the phone’s gyro sensor movement to determine start angle and maybe velocity